What’s it like being a mortgage broker?

 Demand for finical services, especially mortgages, goes up and down over the business cycle.
 I could do half as much business next year and earn half as much.
 If demand halves and you’ve just taken an employed role at a company you can bet you’ll be the first out and then struggling to find a new role as the same is happening at other firms.
 It’d be a hard time to set up on your own, but if you can, you could thrive on the other side.

 Some people will drop you like a stone.
 Especially in your early days when you are trying to help everyone as you need the experience and the sale.
 You’ll bend over backwards for people who had no intent on using you all along.
-It can be demoralising but you have to remember that you probably still learned a lot in researching the case.
-As you get more experienced you’ll be able to manage this better by charging up front fees for complex cases, and these days I never start research until somebody has gone to the effort to compile all of their documents for me.
+It can be demoralising, but you have to remember that you probably still learned a lot in researching the case.
+As you get more experienced, you’ll be able to manage this better by charging up front fees for complex cases, and these days I never start research until somebody has gone to the effort to compile all their documents for me.

 The best bits